 - Groove Metal: Dead New World and Epidemia.

 - I Was Quite a Looker: Cristian is the guy closest to the camera in this photo.◊ Only a few short years later, he became this.◊ It's funny though, because his singing voice is still the same.

 - Intercourse with You: "All The Right Words", without any subtlety.

 - Mascot: Either the rotting corpse on the cover of their debut album or the tribe members with their eyes sewn together on the cover of Dead New World.

 - Mohs Scale of Rock and Metal Hardness: Usually a 7, but they go all over the place.
 They can be as low as a 3 or 4 (e.g. 'Me Gusta La Soledad'), as high as an 8 or 9 (e.g. 'Compulsion of Virus and Fever'), and everywhere in between.
 They even dropped a song that borders on 10 ('La Epidemia').

 - Mundane Made Awesome: Most of the food references in 'Kellogg's, Bombs, & Cracker Jacks' are screamed for emphasis.
 Really, was that for comic effect or not?
 There has to be a message behind those words.

-- Myspeld Rökband: The band's name is a play on an ocean-atmosphere phenomenon.
+- Myspeld Rökband: The band's name is a play on the El Niño ocean-atmosphere phenomenon.